There are ways to boost energy (calories) and protein in everyday foods or drinks to help with weight loss due to cancer or its treatment.

 Cancer and weight loss

-Get advice on regaining weight
+Get advice on how to put weight back on

-It is better to eat something regularly than to try to eat one big meal, and only manage a few mouthfuls.
+It is better to eat something regularly than to try to eat one big meal and only manage a few mouthfuls.

-Tips to boost energy in everyday foods
+Tips to boost energy and protein in everyday foods

 Below are some ways you can boost your diet.